anildwarepo/aml-cli-v2-r/README.md

 In this section we execute the same R script using the ![Component based AML Pipelines](https://github.com/Azure/azureml-previews/tree/main/previews/pipelines).

-Two new artifacts are used here
+Two artifacts are used here
-    pipeline_job.yml
-    r_component.yml

-r_component defines a new Component Type that specifies the R script and the Dockerfile. pipeline_job.yml uses the r_component.yml to create the component pipeline.
+    r_component.yml # defines a new Component Type that specifies the R script and the Dockerfile. pipeline_job.yml # uses the r_component.yml to create the component pipeline.

+    az ml job create -f pipeline_job.yml --stream -g <ml resource group> -w <ml workspace name>

 This creates a new experiment which can be published as a pipeline endpoint.
-This pipeline endpoint can be called from Azure Data Factory.
+This pipeline endpoint can be invoked from Azure Data Factory.
 Currently the pipeline created can be published using the Azure ML Studion as shown below.

 ![](assets/publishpipeline.png)